devopsysadmin/kdialog/README.md

 Currently there is only kdialog implementation, but zenity is also in the scope

+# Requirements

+- Python 3.x for any desktop
+- kdesu for plasma desktop
+- gksu for gtk-based desktop (gnome, ubuntu...)

 # Usage

 The simplest usage is letting pyalog to guess which dialog tool should be used: